 - Xcode – If you write macOS or iOS applications, you spend most of your life in Xcode and Instruments.
 I am no different.

-- CodeRunner – There are times I am writing a small snippet of code to share with someone or just to test an idea on my own.
+- CodeRunner – There are times I’m writing a small snippet of code to share with someone or just to test an idea on my own.
 I don’t necessarily need the full power of Xcode, so CodeRunner comes in handy.

 - Dash – I have found Dash to be a must-have utility, especially if you are targeting platforms beyond just macOS and iOS.
 Dash imports and formats documentation for macOS, iOS, Android, web frameworks, and more.
 It’s amazing.

-- iConvert Icons – Carefully designed to make it as easy as possible to create and convert icons.
-It converts icons in all of the popular icon formats, including png, ico, and icns.
+- Image2icon – Image2icon replaced iConvert Icons from my previous list.
+User experience is phenomenal, It converts icons in all of the popular icon formats, including png, ico, and icns.